Jennings Musical Industries - The Queen's Award

 "The Stage" newspaper, 18th August 1966.

 "Billboard Magazine", 28th January 1967 - short report pre-dating the Queen's Award by a few months.

 The photo-shoot at Royston Industries' head office

-Although most of "The Beacon" for July 1967 is devoted to Jennings, only two photos of the gathering at 3 Hill Street in Mayfair were published - a detail of Dick Denney, and Dave Clark of the "Dave Clark Five" taking tea:
+Most of "The Beacon" for July 1967 is devoted to Jennings, and three photos from the gathering at 3 Hill Street in Mayfair were published - a detail of Dick Denney; of Colin Barrett (chief sales representative); and Dave Clark of the "Dave Clark Five" taking tea:

 Note the flock wallpaper in the background.
 Other photos from the day have also turned up, a wide shot of Dick Denney playing his Vox "New Escort Special" guitar into a wah-wah pedal and Vox Supreme, and of Denney and Dave Clark in front of the amp: